Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Conclusions

-In this paper, we improve the state of the art of learning-based image compression by presenting a more flexible entropy model based on the discretized Gaussian-Laplacian-Logistic mixture distribution, which captures the spatial correlation more effectively in latent representations.
+In this paper, we improve the state of the art of learning-based image compression by presenting a more flexible conditional probability model based on the discretized Gaussian-Laplacian-Logistic mixture distribution, which captures the spatial-channel correlation more effectively in latent representations.
 We also develop an improved concatenated residual block module for the encoder network.

-Experiments demonstrate that the proposed method outperforms VVC (4:4:4) in terms of both PSNR and MS-SSIM metric when measured on kodak and Tecnick dataset.
+Experiments demonstrate that the proposed method outperforms VVC (4:4:4) in terms of both PSNR and MS-SSIM metrics when measured on Kodak, Tecnick-100, and Tecnick-40 dataset.
 Also, our scheme achieves better performance compared to all the previous state-of-the-art learning-based methods.

 Our method still has some rooms to improve.
-Since the context model is employed in our framework, the symbols have to be decoded in an serial manner.
-Although it can effectively reduce the spatial correlation of the latent representation, it significantly increases the time complexity.
+Since the autoregressive context model is employed in our framework, the symbols have to be decoded in an serial manner.
+Although it can effectively reduce the spatial correlation of the latent representations, it significantly increases the time complexity.
 How to reduce the complexity of the context model without too much degradation of the performance is a future research topic.
 Also, the complexity of our method can be further optimized by different approaches such as model compression and optimization.

+Another possible future topic is to develop low-cost multivariate mixture models for learned image compression.

 \ifCLASSOPTIONcaptionsoff

 \fi